Youth Summer Sailing Camps

 Winter Island

-Our summer camps are headquartered on Winter Island in Salem Massachusetts.
-This site is such a beautiful place and it’s even listed as one of the best camping sites in New England.
+Our summer camps are headquartered on Winter Island in Salem.
+This site is such a beautiful place that it’s even listed as one of the best camping sites in New England.
 We’re lucky to be there.
 When we’re on land with our students, we’ve got so much space for land games or land drills, and just coming up with ways to have them burn energy.

 Winter Island also protects the area where our students learn how to sail.
-It can block the wind, thereby enabling students to learn how to sail in a protected alcove.
-Once the kids get better, one of the big incentives is that they can sail through Salem Harbor and sail by all the bigger boats moored there.
+It can block the wind, thereby enabling students to learn how to sail in a protected cove.
+When the kids become more proficient, a big incentive is that they can sail through Salem Harbor and sail by all the bigger boats moored there.
 It’s a cool opportunity and one of the goals to becoming proficient sailors.